databricks-migrations/hadoop-profiler/README.md

 **Initial Extraction :**
 It is recommended to run the first execution manualy to make sure correct configuration values.
 Execute the following on the edge node or a host that can reach the YARN Resource Manager or Ambari or CM.

 1. git clone -b main https://github.com/databricks-migrations/hadoop-profiler.git
 2. cd Profiler/Profiler
 3. Update [profiler.conf](Profiler/profiler.conf) to required settings depending on your Hadoop distribution.
 The code automatically determines if its an Initial or Incremental Extract.
 4. Password Encryption:
     - Open text passwords are not allowed in the configs file and passwords needs to be encrypted using Openssl.
     - Use the following command to encrypt the password value- replace `<admin password>` with the actual password
          - <font face="Courier New"> echo '"`<admin password>`"' | openssl enc -base64 -e -aes-256-cbc -nosalt -pass pass:mySecretPassKey </font>
-    - <b>CAUTION: </b>
+    - <b>CAUTION:
     a.
-Make sure to enclose the password with in Single and Double Quotes (example provided above)  </b>
+Make sure to enclose the password with in Single and Double Quotes (example provided above)
     b.
-Ignore the 'Deprecated Key' Warning (if any).  </b>
+Ignore the 'Deprecated Key' Warning (if any).
     c.
 Keep your secret Key 'mySecretPassKey' safe and pass it as an arugment to the profiler.
 Refer to Step 4.
-YOU MUST USE THE SAME SECRET KEY WHEN ENCRYPTING ANY PASSWORD!! </b>
+YOU MUST USE THE SAME SECRET KEY WHEN ENCRYPTING ANY PASSWORD
     d.
-The output of the openssl command is the value you specify in the profiler.conf file e.g. Encrypt the Cloudera Manager password using the openssl command, then use output generate as the CM_ADMIN_PASSWORD value.
+The output of the openssl command is the value you specify in the profiler.conf file
+          e.g.
+          Encrypt the Cloudera Manager password using the openssl command.
+          Use output generate as the CM_ADMIN_PASSWORD value.
           You will need to do this separately for RANGER_PWD (or AMBARI_ADMIN_PASSWORD).  </b>
 3. <font face="Courier New"> chmod +x profiler.sh </font>
 4. <font face="Courier New"> ./profiler.sh mySecretPassKey </font>
 5. Make sure the Output extracts have the data extracted.

 **Daily extraction :**
 - Schedule profiler.sh to run daily for at least 2 weeks.
 Please create a cron job to execute this script.
 For environments with more than 10K jobs submitted per day in YARN,  consider running this script once an hour.
 Otherwise, run once a day.
 - Frequency of Excution: YARN has a default log  aggregation and retention set as 10000 (yarn.resourcemanager.max-completed-applications)  and starts cleaning up the older application history.
 It is important to check this value and schedule the extracts appropriately to capture all the application.
 - Note:  At any given time, if there is a need to initial extract, delete the folder "ExtractTracker" with in the Profiler directory.

 - If we cannot schedule the profiler using cron or any enterprise scheduler tools,  Refer to Section 6 on how to schedule the profiler.

 >### 4. Output:

 All the extracts are stored as part of the Output Folder within their respective components Sub-folders.

 >### 5. How to mask data:

 The profiler allows you to invoke a search and replace command to sanitize data as its extracted from CM/Ambari/Hadoop Services.
 The default implementation is using the sed command.
 Provided is a sed.txt file that acts as the sed command file.
 The profiler assumes this file exists in its execution directory.
 You can use a different implementation as long as the command you invoke can accept input from stdin and will write results to stdout.
 Please remember to include the "|" operator in the SEARCH_REPLACE parameter.

 To use the default data masker, uncomment the SEARCH_REPLACE parameter.
 Modify the sed.txt file as required.

 NOTE: To ensure the data can be analyzed properly, obfuscated hostnames and IPs must be unique:
 - For IP addresses, set up a replacement rule to substitute a subset of the leading numbers of the address e.g. first 2 decimals in address
 - For hostnames, set up a replacement rule to substitute host domains, or prefix